-2) See Reader Advisory, including "Non-IFRS Measures".
+2) See Reader Advisory and MD&A, including "Non-IFRS measures".

-3) See Reader Advisory.
+3 See Reader Advisory, including "Forward-Looking Statements".
 Estimated free cash flow generation is based on IPC's current business plans over the period of 2022 to 2026.
 Assumptions include average net production over that period of approximately 47 Mboepd, average Brent oil prices of USD 65 to 95 per boe escalating by 2% per year, average gas prices of CAD 3.00 per thousand cubic feet, and average Brent to Western Canadian Select differentials as estimated by IPC's independent reserves evaluator and as further described in the AIF.
-Free cash flow yield is based on IPC's market capitalization at close July 29, 2022 (123.6 SEK/share, 10.2 SEK/USD, 1,688 MUSD).
+Free cash flow yield is based on IPC's market capitalization at close October 28, 2022 (104.1 SEK/share, 11.0 SEK/USD, USD 1,307 million).
 IPC's current business plans and assumptions, and the business environment, are subject to change.
 Actual results may differ materially from forward-looking estimates and forecasts.

 4) As at December 31, 2021, best estimate, unrisked.
-See Reader Advisory MD&A and AIF, including "Disclosure of Oil and Gas Information".
+See Reader Advisory and AIF, including "Disclosure of Oil and Gas Information".